sanjaykumar0324/final-assignment/README.md

 2. Blog categories and posts available for browsing.
 3. State management for blogs using Redux slices.
 4. Responsive design for optimal viewing across devices.
+5. Engaging animations for improved user experience.
+6. Progressive Web App (PWA) capabilities for offline access and a native app-like experience.

+## Approach for data handling

+1. **State Management**: Redux is used specifically for managing the state of blogs because this data is accessed across multiple pages and components.
+It ensures efficient state sharing and updates without unnecessary prop drilling.
+In contrast, the FAQ section does not require Redux, as it is only displayed in one place and can be easily managed with local state.

+2. **Rendering Additional Data**: Other components, such as the footer, help desk cards, and service cards, are rendered using arrays from local data files.
+This approach allows for easy updates and management of these elements, enhancing modularity and maintainability.

 ## Local Data Fetching
 The application fetches data from local JSON files located in the public/data folder.
 This approach is used to avoid issues with expiring mock API links.